arunpersaud/TagOrganizer/README.md

 - Support more image formats
 - Support videos
-- Delete items from the database (either just from the database or also the file)
 - Show map of where images and videos where taken and be able to select by a region on a map
 - Ability to copy selected photos to a temp folder (e.g., for further